AMTSWG, ArielMT's Static Website Generator

 I started out in 2001 with a bunch of macros written in Jamal, then I made a mess of PHP files in 2002, and finally in 2009 I used a wiki application (wagn, now renamed to decko) written in Ruby on Rails, before I decided to go back to static websites and make my own generator in 2019.

-I switched to PHP because my Jamal macros became a tangled knot, I switched to Rails because PHP is fundamentally flawed and inherently insecure, and I wrote my own static website generator because both Rails and the wiki application are site-breaking messes whenever any upgrades (especially security-related upgrades!) are attempted on shared hosts.
+I switched to PHP because my Jamal macros became a tangled knot; I switched to Rails because PHP is fundamentally flawed and inherently insecure (and because ruby is genuinely fun!); and I wrote my own static website generator because both Rails and the wiki application are site-breaking messes whenever any upgrades (especially security-related upgrades!) are attempted on shared hosts.

 What's wrong with other static website generators?